connet-dev/connet/README.md

 [client.sources.serviceX] # matches destinations.serviceX
-route = "relay" # the kind of route to use relay-encryptions = ["dhxcp"] # require `dhxcp` encryption when using relay for this source url = "tcp://:8000" # url for the source to listen for incoming connections to be forwarded
+route = "relay" # the kind of route to use relay-encryptions = ["dhxcp"] # require `dhxcp` encryption when using relay for this source url = "tcp://:8000" # URL for the source to listen for incoming connections to be forwarded
 # other options for the url field:
-url = "tls://:8003" # runs a tls source server
+url = "tls://:8003" # runs a TLS source server
-url = "http://:8080/path" # runs an http reverse proxy source server, path rewrite url = "https://:8443" # runs an https reverse proxy source server url = "ws://127.0.0.1:8080" # runs websocket tcp converter that exposes the destinations conn as a websocket url = "wss://127.0.0.1:8083" # same as above, but exposes it on https cert-file = "/path/to/cert/file" # the tls/https server certificate to use key-file = "/path/to/key/file" # the tls/https server certificate private key to use cas-file = "/path/to/cas/file" # the tls/https client certificates to trust (mutual tls) dial-timeout = 0 # how long to wait for single destination connection, defaults to 0 (wait forever) lb-policy = "" # the load balancer policy, defaults to '' (none) lb-retry = "" # the load balancer retry policy, defaults to '' (never)
+url = "http://:8080/path" # runs an HTTP reverse proxy source server, path rewrite url = "https://:8443" # runs an HTTPS reverse proxy source server url = "ws://127.0.0.1:8080" # runs websocket tcp converter that exposes the destinations conn as a websocket url = "wss://127.0.0.1:8083" # same as above, but exposes it on HTTPS cert-file = "/path/to/cert/file" # the TLS/HTTPS server certificate to use key-file = "/path/to/key/file" # the TLS/HTTPS server certificate private key to use cas-file = "/path/to/cas/file" # the TLS/HTTPS client certificates to trust (mutual TLS) dial-timeout = 0 # how long to wait for single destination connection, defaults to 0 (wait forever) lb-policy = "" # the load balancer policy, defaults to '' (none) lb-retry = "" # the load balancer retry policy, defaults to '' (never)